So. We’re Fast Familiar - a group of recovering theatre makers and artists from different creative and academic backgrounds.

 The Justice Syndicate was longlisted for the Lumen Prize, and received multiple 4 and 5 star reviews.

-The Acquisitions Panel received the Activist Museum Award.
+The Acquisitions Panel received a Jury Special Mention in the Alternate Realities category at Sheffield DocFest 2022, and the Activist Museum Award.

 The Curse of the Burial Dagger won Best Mystery Game at the Bullseye Awards and was a semi-finalist for the ‘Players’ Choice’ award.